Cantera/cantera/doc/sphinx/reference/thermo/species-thermo.md

 :::{admonition} YAML Usage
 :class: tip
-An HKFT parameterization can be defined in the YAML format by specifying [`HKFT`](sec-yaml-eos-hkft) as the `model` in the species `equation-of-state` field.
+An {term}`HKFT` parameterization can be defined in the YAML format by specifying [`HKFT`](sec-yaml-eos-hkft) as the `model` in the species `equation-of-state` field.
 :::